USS Cassin Young: 1974–present

 In late July 2010, Cassin Young closed to the public in preparation for dry-docking.
-On 9 August 2010, she was moved into Historic Dry Dock #1 in BNHP for the first time in 30 years for some much needed repairs to her hull.
+On 9 August 2010, she was moved into Historic Dry Dock #1 at Boston Navy Yard for the first time in 30 years for some much needed repairs to her hull.
 On 4 September 2012, the ship was closed to the public to allow contractors to make final repairs to the hull.
 She returned to her position at Pier 1 on 14 May 2013.
 On 4 June 2013, she was moved to the Boston Harbor Shipyard and Marina in East Boston while repairs were made to her berth in Charlestown.
 By September 2013, she had returned to her museum berth.
+In 2026, it was announced that a 3D virtual tour of the ship would be available on the website of the park where it resided.

 Three other Fletcher-class ships are preserved as memorials: